f-ffff-f/wdj/README.en.md

 ## Getting Started

-1. Press Enter or click "Choose File" to upload an audio file.
+1. Press Enter or click "Choose File" to upload an audio file
-2. Load the audio file onto a deck by pressing the left or right arrow keys, or by clicking the buttons on either end of the item.
+2. Load the audio file onto a deck by pressing left/right arrow keys or clicking the edge buttons of the item
-3. Go back to Step 1.
+3. Return to Step 1
-4. Repeat Step 2 to load a different audio file onto the other deck.
+4. Repeat Step 2 to load another audio file onto the opposite deck

 ## Prototype Development Status